Functions: Simulations and Plots

 Quick Simulations

 The manipulated inputs $\mathbf{u}$ and measured disturbances $\mathbf{d}$ are held constant at u and d values, respectively.
 The plant initial state $\mathbf{x}(0)$ is specified by x_0 keyword arguments.
+If progress is true, VS Code will display a progress percentage of the simulation.
 The function returns SimResult instances that can be visualized by calling plot on them.
 Note that the method mutates plant internal states.

 Examples